spillz/codeblocks-python/README.rst

 * Uses pdb (installed by default in any python)
 * TODO: add support for rpdb2

-To use it, make the python debugger that active debugger from the debugger menu
+To use it, make the python debugger the active debugger from the debugger menu

 .. image:: screenshots/debugger1.png